plforacle/heatwave-quickstart/introduction/introduction.md

 In this lab, you will be guided through the following steps:

 * Create the compartment, virtual cloud network (VCN) , and Add ingress rules to your VCN.
-* Create the Stanadrd HeatWave DB system and attach it to the newly VCN.
+* Create the Stanadard HeatWave DB system and attach it to the newly VCN.
 * Access the HeatWave DB with OCI and MySQL shell
 * Manage the HeatWave DB from OCI Console